lucascompython/elcord/README.md

 ### Installing from MELPA

-This fork only changes an icon, and it's not on MELPA yet.
+This fork only changes an icon or two, and it's not on MELPA yet.
 So, you'll have to install it manually.
 Or if you use [doom-emacs](https://github.com/doomemacs/doomemacs) you can follow [this](https://github.com/doomemacs/doomemacs/blob/master/docs/getting_started.org#installing-packages-from-external-sources).

 ### Installation from Source